droglenc/NCMTH107/modules/GOFTest_RevEx.md

 ## Fair Coin?
 <img src="zimgs/coinflip.jpg" alt="Coin Flip" class="img-right">

-hile imprisoned by the Germans during World War II, the English mathematician John Kerrich tossed a coin 10000 times and obtained 5067 heads.
+While imprisoned by the Germans during World War II, the English mathematician John Kerrich tossed a coin 10000 times and obtained 5067 heads.
 Use his results to determine (at the 1% level) whether the coin was fair or not (i.e., equal chance of heads and tails).

 [See answer here](zRevExAns/GOFTest.html#fair-coin)